Tech, Creative, Fashion

 - Some products will require licences to take into the EU.

-- UK services providers will be subject to more local rules in an EU country than now.
+- UK services providers will be subject to more local rules in an EU country.

 - Employed and self-employed workers carrying out projects in Europe may be subject to local employment and immigration rules.
-Their professional qualification may not be recognised automatically.
+There may be requirements on professional qualifications, as no mutual recognition of professional qualifications has been agreed under the new trade deal.

 - eu domain names can no longer be registered by UK citizens and businesses.